LukasKalbertodt/term-painter/README.md

 [**Documentation**](https://lukaskalbertodt.github.io/term-painter/term_painter/)

-`term-painter` is a Rust library for coloring and formatting terminal output.
-It provides easy ways to format various things and uses the crate `rust-lang/term` to do the actual formatting.
+`term-painter` is a cross-platform Rust library for coloring and formatting terminal output.
+It provides easy ways to format various things and uses the crate [`rust-lang/term`][term] to do the actual formatting.
 Example:

 ``` Rust
 println!("{} | {} | {} | {} | {}",